freenas/freenas-docs/userguide/storage.rst

 An existing ZFS volume can be divided into datasets.
 Permissions, compression, deduplication, and quotas can be set on a per-dataset basis, allowing more granular control over access to storage data.
-A dataset is similar to a folder in that you can set permissions; it is also similar to a filesystem in that you can set properties such as quotas and compression as well as create snapshots.
+Like a folder or directory, permissions can be set on dataset.
+Datasets are also similar to filesystems in that properties such as quotas and compression can be set, and snapshots created.

 .. note:: ZFS provides thick provisioning using quotas and thin provisioning using reserved space.